UPDATE Turns out Guillaume K. Ross also had related discoveries. Check out his presentation here. Follow him: @gepeto42

 Yes, it works.
 I tried.

-Well Apple did not.
+Well Apple can't take all the blame.
 People didn't read the documentation at all.
 The first paragraph of the tel docs says what, when and how happens and also clearely specifies that

 However, a native app can be configured to display its own alert.